mrange/so-you-think-you-can-code-2025/day20/readme.md

     mapped_at_creation: false,
 });
 ```
 wgpu requires a 16-byte aligned size, and will get upset if it doesn't get it.
 In this case we are actually guaranteed that, but I always round the size to a multiple of 16 just in case.
-The compute shader won't be messing with this buffer.
+The `usage` field tells wgpu that we want to read it as a uniform and write to it from the CPU.

 The pipeline layout field is mostly used to pass in a bind group layout, which tells the pipeline about the kinds of resources (such as uniform buffers, storage buffers, texture samplers and so forth) it can provide to the shaders.
 You can have multiple different bind groups with the same layout, and plug them into the same render pipeline.